Vicar general: Ecclesiastical structure

-In the Roman Catholic Church, a diocesan bishop must appoint at least one vicar general for his diocese, but may appoint more—dioceses whose territory is split into different states usually have one each.
+In the Roman Catholic Church, a diocesan bishop or archbishop must appoint at least one vicar general for his diocese or archdiocese, but may appoint more—dioceses whose territory is split into different states usually have one each.
 The vicar general by virtue of office is the bishop's agent in administration, acting as second-in-command for diocesan executive matters.
 (A priest in a separate office, the judicial vicar, serves a similar role with regard to the exercise of ordinary judicial power of governance in the diocese which is normally exercised in ecclesiastical courts.)
-Vicars general must be priests, auxiliary bishops, or coadjutor bishops—if a coadjutor bishop exists for a diocese, the diocesan bishop is to appoint him as a vicar general.
+Vicars general must be priests, auxiliary bishops, or coadjutor bishops—if a coadjutor bishop exists for a diocese, the diocesan bishop or archbishop is to appoint him as a vicar general.
 Other auxiliary bishops are usually appointed vicars general or at least episcopal vicars.
 A vicar general is a local ordinary and, as such, acquires his powers by virtue of office and not by delegation.
 He is to possess a doctorate or at least a licentiate in canon law (JCL, JCD) or theology (STL, STD) or be truly expert in these fields.

 The similarly titled episcopal vicar shares in the bishop's ordinary executive power like the vicar general, except for the fact that the episcopal vicar's authority normally extends over only a particular geographic section of a diocese or over certain specific matters.
 These might include issues concerning religious institutes or the faithful of a different rite.
 These too must be priests or auxiliary bishops.
 The equivalent officer in the Eastern Churches is called the syncellus.

-Priests appointed as vicars general or episcopal vicars are freely appointed or removed by the diocesan bishop, and are appointed for a fixed duration.
+Priests appointed as vicars general or episcopal vicars are freely appointed or removed by the diocesan bishop or archbishop, and are appointed for a fixed duration.
 They lose their office when the term expires, or when the episcopal see falls vacant (sede vacante).
 Auxiliary bishops may also be removed from the office of vicar general, but must at least be appointed episcopal vicar.
 An auxiliary bishop who is an episcopal vicar, or a coadjutor bishop who is vicar general, may only be removed from office for a grave reason.
-Likewise, while they lose their vicar general or episcopal vicar office title sede vacante, they retain the powers of the office—specifically, those powers that can still be exercised while the see is vacant—until the succeeding bishop takes over the diocese.
-A coadjutor bishop has the right of succession, so if the see falls vacant he becomes the diocesan bishop immediately.
+Likewise, while they lose their vicar general or episcopal vicar office title sede vacante, they retain the duties and responsibilities of the office—specifically, they can still be exercised while the see is vacant serving as right-hand to the diocesan or apostolic administrator to establish continuity—until the succeeding bishop is installed or assumes office on a diocese.
+A coadjutor bishop has the right of succession, so if the see falls vacant he becomes the diocesan bishop or archbishop immediately.
 These offices should not be confused with the vicar forane or "dean/archpriest", as such vicars do not have ordinary executive power.